disarm-platform/docs/stack.yml.md

-This page covers basic properties of the OpenFaaS YAML stack file
+This page covers basic properties of the OpenFaaS YAML stack file and any changes that could be made.
+It covers only the properties required to build and deploy functions.s
 ``` yaml
 provider:
   name: faas